ElAlex2/bark-conversation/README.md

 # Efficiency and timing

-Bark is neither the fastest model nor the most accurate, but it's 100% free to use.
-Models WILL improve, and so this little tool can be useful.
+Bark is a great model, and it's 100% free to use.
+Models WILL improve in time, and so this little tool can be useful.

 With my pathetic 3070 8GB NIVIA GPU (i will replace it soon), the small model (suno/bark-small) it takes between 6-7.5 minutes to create a 210 seconds conversation audio file (more than double the time)